-According to the Eric government site, about 70% of college-bound high school students need some form of remediation; the most common problem is that students cannot comprehend the words they read not that they cannot read them.
+According to the Eric government site, about 70% of college-bound high school students need some form of remediation; the most common problem is not that students cannot read words on the page.
+The problem is that they don’t know what the words mean.

 At the present rate, one of every four children who begin school does not finish high school.
 And of those who do manage to remain in school long enough to graduate, only about 35% are able to read at a high school level by the time they reach twelfth grade.
 Of those who go on to college, 40% do not finish.